 For an indica, the cerebral high was more clear-headed, uplifting, and creative than expected, especially for the first half of the buzz.
 Just an overall happy vibe.

 The body buzz aligned with my assumptions of Triangle Kush.
 The body buzz kicked in fully around the time the cerebral buzz was losing its energy and focus.
-The muscle relation came in waves, and the more I dosed, the stronger the body buzz and more traditional indica effects took over.
+The muscle relaxation came in waves, and the more I dosed, the stronger the body buzz and more traditional indica effects took over.
 Late in the buzz, the strain also boosted my appetite.

 Overall, Triangle Kush strain was more suited for my afternoon or evening medication, and with enough dosing, led into my night medication.
 By the end of the buzz, the indica effects have taken over and finally added a sedative and tiredness.

 FDA Disclaimer: The statements made regarding these products have not been evaluated by the Food and Drug Administration.
 The efficacy of these products has not been confirmed by FDA-approved research.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 All information presented here is not meant as a substitute for or alternative to information from healthcare practitioners.
 Please consult your healthcare professional about potential interactions or other possible complications before using any product.